civilrightscoldcaseact/civilrightscoldcaseact.github.io/_sections/Three.md

 ---
-order: 3
+order: 1
-title: Three
+title: One
 ---
-This is section three!
+This is section One!